-More About Being Well Behaved At The Temple
+More About Taking Photos in Thailand At The Temple

 The temple has traditionally been the center of Thai society.
 Even though the culture is changing, customs remain very strong.
 It’s good to be aware of ones that will affect you when you visit.

 This means having your knees and shoulders covered and nothing too sexy, skimpy or tight.
 These days you sometimes see Thai tourists at temples who are not so politely dressed.
 You can also hear the locals talking in disapproving tones about them.

 Don’t turn you back to the Buddha (no selfies with the Buddha)

 You should not stand with your back to the Buddha.
 This is considered disrespectful of the lord Buddha.
 This means no selfies with Buddha statues whether they are in a temple or outside.